UEABIO/data-sci-v1/docs/01-data.md

 * What is the value of `c`?

-> <input class='webex-solveme nospaces' size='2' data-answer='["15"]'/>
+<button id="displayTextunnamed-chunk-34" onclick="javascript:toggle('unnamed-chunk-34');">Show Solution</button>

+<div id="toggleTextunnamed-chunk-34" style="display: none"><div class="panel panel-default"><div class="panel-heading panel-heading1"> Solution </div><div class="panel-body">

+[1] 15
+</div></div></div>

 Look at the environment tab again  - you should see it's starting to fill up now!

 <div class="info">
-<p>RStudio will by default save the objects in its memory when you close a session.
-These will then be there the next time you logon.
+<p>RStudio will by default save the objects in its memory when you close a session.</p>
+<p>These will then be there the next time you logon.
 It might seem nice to be able to close things down and pick up where you left off, but its actually quite dangerous.
-It's messy, and can cause lots of problems when we work with scripts later, so don't do this!!!
-To stop RStudio from saving objects by default go to the Preferences option and change "Save workspace to .RData on exit" to "Never".
-Instead we are going to learn how to use scripts to quickly re-run analyses we have been working on.</p>
+It's messy, and can cause lots of problems when we work with scripts later, so don't do this!</p>
+<p>To stop RStudio from saving objects by default go to the Preferences option and change "Save workspace to .RData on exit" to "Never".</p>
+<p>Instead we are going to learn how to use scripts to quickly re-run analyses we have been working on.</p>
 </div>

 ### Choosing names